codeursenior/ng-refactoring/README.md

-# Worksshop Refactoring - Pôle Web
+# Workshop Refactoring - Pôle Web

 A repository for practicing refactoring based on the reference book "Refactoring" by Martin Fowler in the context of an Angular application.